 Hospitalized or homebound voters who still need ballots in the last week of the voting period may use this option to authorize their caregivers, family members, friends, etc., to deliver ballots to them.

-To authorize someone to pick up a vote-by-mail ballot for you, complete the Emergency Ballot Pickup Form or provide a written authorization.
+To authorize someone to pick up a vote-by-mail ballot for you, complete the Emergency Ballot Pickup Form (PDF) or provide a written authorization.
 You must sign the form or written authorization under penalty of perjury and include your name, date of birth, residential address, and the name of the person you authorize to pick up your ballot.

 The person you authorize will receive your ballot after presenting the signed authorization at any voting center (for locations and hours, visit the Vote at a Voting Center page.)